“_________”

 Ale on Women’s Voices.

 The more diverse your board and leadership, the better a company performs.
-This is the thing, its not just about being morally right.
+This is the thing, it’s not just about being morally right.
 There is a business imperative to all this.
-Its better for businesses, companies perform better.
+It’s better for businesses, companies perform better.
 There are numbers involved.

 — Alessandra Lariu